The author of the PDF document.

 An array of two strings which specify the width and height in units.

 The URL of the server side proxy which will stream the file to the end user.
 A proxy will be used when the browser is not capable of saving files locally.
 Such browsers are IE version 9 and lower and Safari.
 The implementation of the server-side proxy is your responsibility.

 POST request with the following parameters in the request body:

 contentType—The MIME type of the file.

 base64—The base-64 encoded file content.

-fileName—The file name as requested by the caller.
+fileName—The file name, as requested by the caller.

-Content-Disposition header set to
+Content-Disposition header set.

-Content-Disposition header of the response to
+Content-Disposition header to inline; filename=

 Sets the subject of the PDF file.